vuejs/docs/src/guide/components/registration.md

 2. `<PascalCase />` makes it more obvious that this is a Vue component instead of a native HTML element in templates.
 It also differentiates Vue components from custom elements (web components).

 This is the recommended style when working with SFC or string templates.
-However, as discussed in [in-DOM Template Parsing Caveats](/guide/essentials/component-basics#in-dom-template-parsing-caveats), PascalCase tags are not usable in DOM templates.
+However, as discussed in [in-DOM Template Parsing Caveats](/guide/essentials/component-basics#in-dom-template-parsing-caveats), PascalCase tags are not usable in in-DOM templates.

 Luckily, Vue supports resolving kebab-case tags to components registered using PascalCase.
 This means a component registered as `MyComponent` can be referenced in the template via both `<MyComponent>` and `<my-component>`.
 This allows us to use the same JavaScript component registration code regardless of template source.